 To create a test-bed backup on the original system, log into the Administration Hub of the original installation.
-Click Global Component Settings > Administration Hub > General Administration.
+Click the Global Component Setting icon, then Administration Hub, and finally General Administration.
 From the General Components Settings for Administration Hub screen, click the [Create Test-Bed Backup] button.